Rexe0/BetterSurvival/README.md

 - After a player enters the end, phantoms that naturally spawn around them will be slightly bigger and can drop phantom membranes (to repair elytra with)
 - After a player enters the end, the naturally spawning piglins around them will always spawn with a piece of netherite armor (that can't be dropped)
 - Wandering Traders will now always sell either a Stopwatch (When held shows your current speed in km/h) or a Metal Detector (Detects any ores under you when held)
+- The Drill Block can now be crafted using 7 Copper Blocks, 1 Redstone Dust and 1 Diamond Pickaxe.
+When placed and fed coal as fuel, it starts digging a 3x3 tunnel in the direction it is facing.
+However, it can not break certain blocks that are too 'hard' (Example: Obsidian, Bedrock, etc.).